semigroups/Semigroups/README.md

 It is assumed that you have a working copy of GAP with version number 4.7.6 or higher.
-The  most  up-to-date  version  of  GAP  and instructions on how to install it can be obtained from the main [GAP](http://www.gap-system.org).
+The  most  up-to-date  version  of  GAP  and instructions on how to install it can be obtained from the main [GAP](http://www.gap-system.org) page.

 The  following  is  a  summary of the steps that should lead to a successful installation of [Semigroups](http://www-groups.mcs.st-and.ac.uk/~jamesm/semigroups.php):